Gedalia Dov Schwartz: Biography

 Schwartz was born and raised in Newark, New Jersey, where he first studied Torah in his teenage years with Rabbi Yaakov Benzion Mendelson.
 He was a graduate of Yeshiva College and the Rabbi Isaac Elchanan Theological Seminary of Yeshiva University, where he received his rabbinic ordination.
 Following this ordination, he received a fellowship in the Institute of Advanced Rabbinic Research of Yeshiva University.
 Later he was awarded an honorary Doctor of Divinity degree.
 Rabbi Schwartz was honored with the Harav Yosef Dov Halevi Soloveitchik Aluf Torah Award, RIETS highest honor, at Yeshiva University's Chag Haseemicha convocation on March 23, 2014.

 Before coming to Chicago in 1987, Schwartz was the rabbi of the Young Israel of Boro Park for 18 years, having earlier held pulpits in Rhode Island, New Jersey and Pennsylvania.
 He was a past president of the Mizrachi of Rhode Island and the RCA Philadelphia Region.

 Family

 His father's name was Avraham.
-He married Shoshana Poupko (d.
+He married Rosalie (Rissia aka Shoshana) Poupko (d.
 2009), with whom he had two sons and a daughter.
-Their daughter, Rivka Leah, was married to the late Rabbi Yehoshua Goldman, who directed the Vaad HoIr of Cincinnati.
-In 2010, Schwartz married his surviving wife, Chana Sarah.
+In 2010, Schwartz married his second wife, Chana Sarah.